teosoph/cypress-cucumber___telnyx.com/README.md

 `npm install cypress --save-dev`

+`npm install --save-dev @cucumber/cucumber`

+- To make Xpath be working is needed to be installed:

+`npm i cypress-xpath`

 - To make mouseHover be working is needed to be installed RealHover by Dmitriy Kovalenko:

 `npm install cypress-real-events`